FindMySchool LogoFindMySchool

 The school is also explicit about ambition being for everyone, including pupils with special educational needs and or disabilities.
 A specially resourced provision supports pupils with moderate learning difficulties, and the wider SEND identification processes are described as accurate and well understood by staff.

-Wood Green School is ranked 2,578th in England for GCSE outcomes, and 4th in Witney (FindMySchool ranking based on official data).
-This reflects solid performance in line with the middle 35% of schools in England (25th to 60th percentile).
+Wood Green School is ranked 2,185th in England academically for GCSE outcomes, 2,050th overall, and 3rd in Witney (FindMySchool ranking based on official data).
+This reflects a mid-table national profile with stronger local context.

-For A-levels, Wood Green School is ranked 1,439th in England and 4th in Witney (FindMySchool ranking based on official data), again aligning to performance in the middle 35% of providers in England.
+For A-levels, Wood Green School is ranked 1,398th in England academically, 1,402nd overall, and 4th in Witney (FindMySchool ranking based on official data).
+Around 50% of entries were graded A* to B.

 Grade distribution for A-levels shows 5.35% A*, 16.58% A, 20.32% B, and 42.25% A* to B.